 3. Use shoe trees

 Shoe trees help to keep your shoe's shape (i.e. reducing creasing) and absorb moisture/odors - which is essential after a long day in hot weather.
 Remember to buy the size that's most appropriate for your feet.
-Wooden/cedar shoe trees are our preferred material as, unlike plastic shoe trees, they have the added benefit of keeping your shoes smelling fresh.
-If your shoes get wet your shoe tree is a saviour, simply insert the shoe tree and some scrunched up newspaper to absorb the moisture leave overnight and they should be as good as new.
+Wooden/cedar shoe trees are our preferred material.
+Unlike plastic shoe trees, they have the added benefit of keeping your shoes smelling fresh.
+If your shoes get wet your shoe tree is a saviour, simply insert the shoe tree and some scrunched up newspaper to absorb the moisture leave overnight.
+In the morning they should be as good as new.
 Check out our range of shoe trees to find the perfect one for you.

-Follow those 4 steps and your leather shoes will last you for many more summers to come.
+Follow these 4 steps to protect your leather shoes from sun damage.
+So they will last you for many more summers to come.
 If your shoes need some more TLC then check out our specialist range of shoe care products for all your needs.